nuxt/docs/en/guide/html-head.md

 ---
-title: SEO HTML Head
+title: HTML Head
 ---

-# SEO HTML Head
+# HTML Head

 Nuxt.js uses [`vue-meta`](https://github.com/declandewet/vue-meta) to update the `headers` and `html attributes` of your applications.